Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Method

-\paragraph{Detection Loss.} As described in Sec.~\ref{preliminaries}, KGW ~\cite{kirchenbauer23a} uses a constant green list ratio $\gamma$, and applies a one-sided z-test for watermark detection, represented as \((|s|_G - \gamma T) / \sqrt{T\gamma(1-\gamma)} \).
+As described in Sec.~\ref{preliminaries}, KGW ~\cite{kirchenbauer23a} uses a constant green list ratio $\gamma$, and applies a one-sided z-test for watermark detection, represented as \((|s|_G - \gamma T) / \sqrt{T\gamma(1-\gamma)} \).
 However, our method introduces a novel variation: $\gamma$ is dynamically adapted for each token based on the semantics of the preceding token.
 We need to modify the z-score calculation to account for this dynamic adaptation of $\gamma$.
 Thus, the mean and the standard deviation of the distribution under $H_0$ need to be estimated.
 The generated $t^{\text{th}}$ token can be either a red list token or a green list token.
 Under hypothesis $H_0$, this categorization follows a Bernoulli distribution $B(\gamma_t)$ parameterized by $\gamma_t$.
 To elucidate this, we define a random variable $X_t \sim B(\gamma_t)$, where $X_t = 1$ signifies a green list token and $X_t = 0$ a red list token.
 The mean of $X_t$ is thus $\gamma_t$.
-Consequently, the total count of green list tokens in the entire sequence of length $T$ is represented by $\sum_{t=0}^{T-1}X_t$.
+Consequently, the total count of green list tokens in the entire sequence of length $T$ is represented by $\sum_{t=0}^{T-1}X_t$. \begin{theorem} Consider $T$ independent Bernoulli random variables $X_1,\ldots,X_T$, each with means $\mu_1,\ldots, \mu_T$, \( 0 < \mu_t < 1 \) $\forall t \in 1, \ldots, T$.
+The sum of these variables, $\sum_{t=1}^T X_t$, follows a Poisson binomial distribution.
+When $T$ is sufficiently large, this distribution can be approximated by a Gaussian distribution with mean: $\sum_{t=1}^T \mu_t$ and variance: $\sum_{t=1}^T \mu_t(1-\mu_t)$. \end{theorem}